 #9 Plan your New Year’s Eve in Porto

 Do you remember that time you wanted to have an unforgettable New Year’s Eve, but forgot to book something until late December, and by then everything was already booked or outrageously expensive?
 With this in mind, we have been scouring the city the hottest places for you to enjoy your holiday break in Porto while ensuring you have a safe and sound New Year’s Eve.
 This being said, here are some amazing possibilities to consider for New Year’s Eve in Porto.

 #10 Dive deep into the tea world in Porto

 Tea has a way of warming the soul and balancing your yin and yang.
 That’s why we respect so much the work of tea sommeliers.
 One of our favorite places to dive deep into the tea world is Cantinho das Aromáticas in the Porto district.
 Speaking of which, did you know that Inês de Castro and King Pedro of Portugal, the main characters of Portugal’s most tragic love story, lived for a short time in the place that is now Cantinho das Aromáticas?

 #11 Walk down the streets of Porto with music in your ears

 Add music to your menu.
-We have a cooking playlist for every mood.
+We have a Porto playlist for every mood.
 Check it out!